Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 On the other hand, the relativistic formulae of velocity and momeutum /vec{v}= \vec{p}/(sqrt(m^2 +(px^2 +py^2 +pz^2)/c^2)) is valid in the nanoscale cases (Ref.
 1 and Ref.
 2).
+We insist that real mass of hydrogen, carbon and gold atoms, and electrons are used.
 Also, all the explicit simulation code must satisfy the Courant condition, that is, Dx(length)/Dt(time step) > c, the speed of light.
 Otherwise, a simulation is overflown quite shortly.